 Put Yourself and Others First

-Don’t get me wrong, I love the ministry of people who teach men and women how to care for themselves.
-This is important because neglecting yourself is never ok.
-Taking care of your soul and mental health allows you to have more to give.
+Don’t get me wrong, I love people who teach men and women how to care for themselves.
+This is important because self-neglect is never ok.
+Taking care of your soul and mental health allows you to have more to give to others.
 When you don’t know how to take care of yourself, the people connected to you suffer because of it.
-In addition, I want to prevent you from developing a mindset of isolation or pride while “walking in your worth” or taking care of yourself.
+I wish to prevent you from developing a mindset of isolation or pride while “walking in your worth” or practicing “self-care.”

-As disclaimer, I want you to know that I advocate for taking a good hiatus (a short personal break) to refresh.
-I took one for a whole year by leaving social media to discover myself without distractions.
-Let’s continue.
+As disclaimer, you should know that I advocate for rest and taking regular intentional breaks to refresh yourself, even Jesus did this.
+I took a hiatus for a full year by leaving social media in order to discover myself without distractions.

 Why It’s Dangerous to Put Yourself First (All the Time)

 Have you ever been depressed or over-worried about a certain issue in your life?
-I know the answer to this question because we all have been there, but stay with me.
-For 2 and a half years, my husband and I could not get pregnant.
+I know the answer to this question already because we have all been there, but stay with me.
+For two and a half years, my husband and I could not get pregnant.
 During that season of my life, I remember being so focused on my inability to have children that I was unconcerned with other people.
-That’s one example out of many, of how I could be so overwhelmed with my own problems that I stop caring about anything else.
+That’s one example of many, of how we could be so overwhelmed with our own problems that we stop caring about anything else.

 Here’s a Secret